gptabhinav/vamana/docs/download_datasets.md

-dont want to download and delete the same dataset again and again. would make sense to have it as part of the make file i guess

-also a script file would be nice, which can be configured to download different datasets
+## Downloading Datasets

+To avoid repeatedly downloading and deleting the same dataset, use this instead.

+A configurable script is available for downloading different datasets.

+### Usage

-to download datasets execute the following command from project directory
+To download a dataset, run the following command from the project directory:

 ```bash
 ./scripts/download_datasets {DATASET}
 ```

-check the script for available datasets
+Check the script for a list of available datasets.

-the downloaded datasets are in {PROJECT_DIR}/{DATASET}
+Downloaded datasets are stored in `{PROJECT_DIR}/{DATASET}`.